junegunn/hbase-jruby/README.md

 author = book[:author]
 year   = book[:year]

+# Convert to simple Hash
+hash = book.to_h

+# Convert to Hash containing all versions of values indexed by their timestamps
+all_hash = book.to_H

-# Columns not in the schema are returned as Java byte arrays
+# Columns not defined in the schema are returned as Java byte arrays
-# So they need to be converted manually as follows
+# They need to be decoded manually
-extra = HBase::Util.from_bytes :bigdecimal, book['cf2:extra']
+extra = HBase::Util.from_bytes(:bigdecimal, book['cf2:extra'])
 # or, simply
 extra = book.bigdecimal 'cf2:extra'
 ```